5 Marlborough Sounds Must-Dos

 3. Jump on a Marlborough Sounds Cruise

 The best Marlborough Sounds scenery is out on the water so the best way to experience is… Yes, you guessed it, out on the water!
-There are plenty of scenic cruises to choose from – most popular is by mail boat where you see isolated coves of the Marlborough Sounds while on a mail run.
-However, there are more ways to get out on the water, from fishing charters to dolphin swimming cruises.
+There are plenty of scenic cruises to choose from – most popular is by mail boat where you see isolated coves of the Marlborough Sounds with Beachcomber Cruises, Cougar Line and The Mail Boat.
+However, there are more ways to get out on the water, from fishing charters to dolphin swimming cruises with E-Ko Cruises.

 Cruises depart from Picton Wharf and Havelock.